Home/Blog/Well-Being/General Awareness/What Causes Dimples and Why We Find Them Fascinating

 5. Mental Health Considerations: Emotional stability and realistic expectations are crucial.
 Individuals with significant mental health issues or unrealistic expectations about the outcomes of the surgery may not be suitable candidates.

-While there are no absolute contraindications for dimpleplasty, a thorough consultation with a qualified surgeon is essential to determine suitability for the procedure.
+While there are no absolute contraindications for dimpleplasty, a thorough consultation with a qualified surgeon is essential to determine whether the procedure is suitable for you.

 What causes face dimples?